Cypress Community Coalition

 In 2017, Texas Department of State Health Services identified local childhood leukemia rates over twice the state average.
 Through THEA’s Community Health Surveys, we’ve observed children who’ve battled multiple types of cancer, adult leukemia, uterine cancer, lung cancer, and much more.

-While the EPA has implemented a number of steps to protect the public, THEA’s Cypress Community Coalition is the leading voice saying the agency is not doing enough.
-Many residents are still unaware that they are even at risk, and some have drilled new water wells despite the drilling restrictions and “No New Well” area designated by the Texas Department of Licensing and Registration (TDLR).
-We are also deeply concerned that the toxic plume has migrated since the EPA last mapped it in 2010, meaning even more homeowners may be at risk now.
+While the EPA has taken several steps to protect the public, THEA’s Cypress Community Coalition continues to elevate resident concerns about gaps in communication, monitoring, and long-term protection.
+Many residents remain unaware that they may be at risk, and some have drilled new water wells despite the existing drilling restrictions and the “No New Well” area designated by the Texas Department of Licensing and Registration (TDLR).
+THEA is also concerned that the toxic plume has migrated since it was last mapped in 2010, meaning additional homeowners may be at risk now.